-Probably not, as there really is no silver bullet for fixing a poor credit score… other than making financially responsible decisions moving forward.
+Unfortunately, in most cases, not very much.
+There really is no silver bullet for fixing a poor credit score, other than simply making financially responsible decisions moving forward.
 Unfortunately, most credit repair firms are nothing more than thinly veiled scams.
 If you see any of these red flags, walk away:

 - The company asks for money before doing anything for you.